FlipFlopWeekly/zori/readme.md

     # Once it is done, just run:
     gulp work

+This command will:

+- Launch an express instance to serve the files
+- Launch the app in your favorite browser
+- Watch for file modification and automatically compile / refresh your browser

+## Troubleshooting

+TODO

 ## Deployment

 Zori only contains static files, it can thus be deployed everywhere static files can be served (S3, EC2, Dropbox, GitHub Pages, Heroku, etc).